chrizzleybear/Tempera/README.md

 # 2. Start the container of the service created and all its dependencies
 # Back-end
-$ docker compose start back-end
+$ docker compose start back-end && docker compose attach back-end
 # Note: If you have postres running on your machine, the default port 5432
 # will be used by that process and you'll get an error like this:
 # Error response from daemon: driver failed programming external connectivity on